Lelani82/Terminal-App-Assessment/README.md

 ### User stories of our App Design

-We added the foolowing user stories to our Trello Board:
+We added the following user stories to our Trello Board:

 ● US-1: As an app I need to prompt the user and ask them what they want